MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/testing.md

         \right).
 \end{align}

-The <xref:microsoft.quantum.extensions.testing.assertqubitstate> implements these assertions given representations of $\alpha$ and $\beta$ as values of type <xref:microsoft.quantum.canon.complex>.
+The <xref:microsoft.quantum.extensions.testing.assertqubitstate> implements these assertions given representations of $\alpha$ and $\beta$ as values of type <xref:microsoft.quantum.extensions.math.complex>.
 This is helpful when the expected state can be computed mathematically.

 ## Asserting Equality of Quantum Operations ##